Monkatraz/mainframe/README.md

   * Bootstrap script for setting up database instances either locally or on a development remote

 ### Unknowns
-  * Would admins be limited to a language?
-  * How would non-English wikis work?
-    - Separate repositories?
+  * Would there be separate language-based wikis?
+Mainframe supports multi-lingual pages natively, so this is not straightforward.
   * What inexpensive service could be used to store binary data?
-    - Incredibly aggressive image compression and resizing?
     - S3 bucket?
-    - Use FaunaDB again but store binaries in string buffers?
-      - Permanent links would be difficult with this solution.

 ----
 ## Basic Architecture
 Mainframe is a static, single-page-application.
 Mainframe interacts with its remote database using only serverless functions and client-side API calls.
-This is part of the reason why Mainframe is cheap to run, as it basically _isn't_ whenever nobody is using it.
+This _the_ reason why Mainframe is cheap to run, as it basically _isn't_ whenever nobody is using it.

 In order to actually be functional as a wiki, Mainframe makes heavy use of FaunaDB.
 FaunaDB itself is a document-based database.
 It is extremely well-suited for a wiki, although it doesn't do well with binary data.
 Mainframe is tightly integrated with FaunaDB, with the database API natively using FQL expressions and maximizing usage of FaunaDB's advanced features.